ingnil/guernsey/examples/5_client_demo/README.md

 so this decode/encode step is useful in most cases even if it may seem superfluous at a glance.

-Now visit the URL http://localhost:8080/processes/root/ in your web browser.
-This page calls the code in the ProcessesResource instance to get the actual data, and then just removes the data items it does not want.
-It also reuses the same template as ProcessesResource, which is why there is a link to itself at the top of the page.
+Now visit the URL `http://localhost:8080/processes/root/` in your web browser.
+This page calls the code in the `ProcessesResource` instance to get the actual data, and then just removes the data items it does not want.
+It also reuses the same template as `ProcessesResource`, which is why there is a link to itself at the top of the page.

-Go back to the /processes/ page.
+Go back to the `/processes/` page.
 Now we will see what happens if we close down the data source.
 Go to your terminal running the example 4 application and press CTRL-C. The application should shut down.
 Reload the page.

 What happens?
 It shows an empty table.
-This is because our error handling is quite simple, and we just return an empty list from the errback inner method of getProcessList().
-We could have thrown an exception instead, which would trigger the errback inner method of getHtml(), which returns an error page instead.
+This is because our error handling is quite simple, and we just return an empty list from the errback inner method of `getProcessList()`.
+We could have thrown an exception instead, which would trigger the errback inner method of `getHtml()`, which returns an error page instead.
 This is left as an exercise for the reader.

 Now try restarting the example 4 server, and everything should be